-The Stewart School of Industrial & Systems Engineering strives to equip its classrooms and laboratories with current technologies.
+The Stewart School of Industrial and Systems Engineering strives to equip its classrooms and laboratories with current technologies.
 Equipment and instrumentation are sought to continue to upgrade laboratories and classrooms, ensuring the best possible research and teaching environment.
 Equipment and software may be given in-kind—subject to acceptance—or designated gifts may be given for purchase.

 Unlike endowment, current operating funds are available for use in the year in which they are received.
 Gifts and grants may be designated to the School and may remain unrestricted in use therein.
 Such funds support core academic and programmatic goals, as well as provide seed funds for emerging initiatives.
 Restricted gifts and grants may support a variety of initiatives within the School, including, but not limited to: faculty research, undergraduate scholarships and graduate fellowships, faculty support, and academic program enrichment.

-Gifts in support of professorships lasting for terms of three to five years or Early-Career Professorships provide the level of annual support that would be generated from a permanent endowed Professorship or Early-Career Professorship.
-They carry the donor’s name through the term of the Professorship or Early-Career Professorship.
+Gifts in support of professorships lasting for terms of three to five years or Early Career Professorships provide the level of annual support that would be generated from a permanent endowed Professorship or Early Career Professorship.
+They carry the donor’s name through the term of the Professorship or Early Career Professorship.

 Named Professorship (Term) --- From $100,000 - $250,000

-Named Early-Career Professorship --- From $75,000 - $175,000
+Named Early Career Professorship --- From $75,000 - $175,000